 (E) Selecting, recommending, and ordering medical equipment, laboratory and screening or diagnostic tests for the client;

-(G) Establishing standing orders related to nursing interventions and specific plans of care;
+(G) Establishing standing orders, protocols, algorithms, or electronic order sets related to nursing interventions and specific plans of care;

 (H) Encouraging disease prevention, health promotion and health maintenance;

-(I) Providing referrals for the client to other health care services or providers as indicated.
+(I) Referring the client to other health care services or providers as indicated.

 (b) Population care includes, but is not limited to:

 (B) Selecting, ordering, and recommending screening and diagnostic tests for individuals within the population;

 (C) Interpreting and analyzing population data to formulate diagnoses in the area of needs, functional problems, risks, and health issues;